 8. The power couple is often the hot couple

 Whether they’re bears, twinks, otters or jocks, they take care of themselves.
-They know that they’re their brand.
-Whether they work for themselves and/or someone else, they know their mugs can help them win or lose.
-Therefore, they take care of their bodies and their appearances without sacrificing secret number five.
+They know that they are their brand.
+Whether they work for themselves or someone else, they know their mugs help them win or lose.
+So, they take care of their bodies and their looks without sacrificing secret number five.

 They don’t obsess about body image.
 They don’t manufacture false ideals.
-They simply know that their health leads to success, and their brand requires a healthy image.
+They simply know their health leads to success, and their brand needs a healthy image.

 Likewise, they know that clothes that fit them well are better than clothes that cost them much.
 They don’t need a lot of clothing, but the clothing they have is good and makes them look good.
-No one tires of looking at a man in a well-fitted suit no matter how often he wears it, whether it’s for the beach or the office.
+No one tires of looking at a man in a well-fitted suit no matter how often he wears it, whether on the beach or in the office.

 9. They spend their time with like-minded people

-Successful people know as Jim Rohn said, “you’re the average of the five people with whom you spend most of your time.”
+Successful people know what Jim Rohn knew, “you’re the average of the five people with whom you spend most of your time.”

-They don’t exclude themselves from everyone else.
-Like Bob Proctor says, they spend time with their other friends, just not as long and not as frequently.
+They don’t isolate themselves from everyone else.
+As Bob Proctor says, they spend time with all their other friends, just not as long and as frequently.
 Rather, they seek out people who push them to be better.
-They find their people, others who think bigger, want to grow more, and give back plentifully.
+They find their people, others who think bigger, want more and give back plenty.